US VP Harris warns Israel of ‘consequences’ of Rafah assault

 Israel could face “consequences” if it launches a ground assault on the city of Rafah in southern Gaza, the US vice president has warned.

 Vice President Kamala Harris said in an interview that aired on Sunday that it would be a “huge mistake” for the Israeli military to move on the city.
-The comments appear to underscore the continued strain in relations between Washington and Tel Aviv as the latter’s war in Gaza continues.
+The comments appear to underscore the continued strain in relations between Washington and Israel as the latter’s war in Gaza continues.

 Keep readinglist of 3 items